BU-CS320/Spring-2019/project/INSTRUCTIONS.md

 the Haskell rules.

 <pre>
-Infix Operators
+Infix Operators (blank lines indicate change of precedence, in increasing order, L associative except as noted)

+    ;     Separator                                 -- lowest precedence, R associative

+          Application                               -- function application (no operators, just a blank between expressions)

+    :     List cons                                 -- R associative
+    ++    List concatenation                        -- R associative

-    +     Add operator                              -- these three operators will be overloaded but require both operands to be the same type.
+    +     Addition                                  -- these three operators will be overloaded but require both operands to be the same type.
-    -     Subtract/negate operator                  -- this is overloaded to also be a unary minus function (see below)
+    -     Subtraction                               -- this is overloaded to also be a unary minus function (see below)

-    *     Multiply operator
+    *     Multiplication
-    /     Floating-Point Division operator          -- note: exponentiation and division operators will NOT be overloaded
+    /     Floating-Point Division                   -- note: exponentiation and division operators will NOT be overloaded
-    //    Integer Division operator  )
+    //    Integer Division
+    %     Modulus (remainder after integer division)

-    ^     Floating-Point Exponentiation operator
+    ^     Floating-Point Exponentiation             -- R associative
-    **    Integer Exponential operator
+    **    Integer Exponential                       -- R associative

-    %     Modulus (remainder after integer division
-    &&    And operator
+    &&    Boolean And

-    ||    Or operator
+    ||    Boolean Or
-    ==    Equal operator                             -- relational operators will be overloaded,
+                                                     -- relational operators are non-associative (can only be one in expression)
-    /=    Not-equal operator                         -- but both operands must be the same type
+						     -- relational operators are overloaded for all types except functions -- but both operands must be same type
+						     -- relational operators are non-associative (only one per expression) ==    Equals
+    /=    Not-equal
-    <     Less-than operator                         -- these four operators only need to compare integers and floats
+    <     Less-than                                  -- these four operators only need to compare integers and floats
-    <=    Less-than-or-equal operator
+    <=    Less-than-or-equal
-    >=    Greater-than-or-equal operator
+    >=    Greater-than-or-equal
-    >     Greater-than operator
+    >     Greater-than
-    \     Lambda operator
-    :     Cons operator
-    ->    Function mapping operator in lambda abstraction ++    List/string concatenation operator

     !!
-List indexing operator
+List indexing operator                     -- R associative
-    ;     Separator

 Predefined Functions